barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 they were simple to use and simple to teach.

 Let's enjoy this success story, before we get back to the broader topic of thread safety in the next section.
+Harking back to the first two sections, this success story shows that good API design does go a long way in preventing bugs.

 # Bug \#5: Is `shared_ptr` Thread Safe?